akoprow/opa-devcamp-facebook/02-walk-through.md

         System.exit(1)
       }

-We declare a global value `config`, so it will be initialized before server execution.
+We declare a global value `config`, so it will be initialized before server execution; we also make it `server protected` to make sure it cannot be accessed by the client.
 Instead of a regular DB read `/facebook_config` we prefix it with question mark (`?`), which results in returning an option type, with `none` given if the value of the given database path has not been initialized (regular read, would just return default value here).
 Finally we use the `Log` to display the error message and quit the program with `System.exit` (that's what we needed the `stdlib.system` import for).

 Ok, now it's time to actually handle the `--fb-config` command line argument that we mentioned in the error message.
 Command line arguments in Opa applications are grouped into families (each family grouping arguments for a certain type of app functionality).
 We will now describe such a family: